 - Click on it and open the VPN settings window

-- In the VPN settings window, select your VPN connection and then click on Advanced options.
+- Select your VPN connection in the VPN settings window and click on Advanced options.

 - In the next window, scroll down and check if the VPN Proxy settings are correct or select None to remove the proxy.